AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

 ---
-title: Getting Started with AEM Sites Chapter 8 - Unit Testing
+title: Getting Started with AEM Sites Chapter 6 - Unit Testing
-seo-title: Getting Started with AEM Sites Chapter 8 - Unit Testing
+seo-title: Getting Started with AEM Sites Chapter 6 - Unit Testing
-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 6 of the tutorial.
+description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.
-seo-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 6 of the tutorial.
+seo-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.
 uuid: e6ef4b4d-dbdc-474c-bc00-4dd9b8470b77
 products: SG_EXPERIENCEMANAGER/6.4/SITES
 discoiquuid: 160e0531-a5d8-49ff-957f-6a26937273fb

 ---

-# Getting Started with AEM Sites Chapter 8 - Unit Testing{#getting-started-with-aem-sites-chapter-unit-testing}
+# Chapter 6 - Unit Testing {#chapter-unit-testing}

-Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 6 of the tutorial.
+Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.

 ## Prerequisites {#prerequisites}

-This is Chapter 8 of a multi-part tutorial.
-[Chapter 7 can be found here](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-wknd-tutorial-develop/part7.html) and an [overview can be found here](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-wknd-tutorial-develop.html).
+This is Chapter 6 of a multi-part tutorial.
+[Chapter 5 can be found here](chapter-5.md) and an [overview can be found here](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-wknd-tutorial-develop.html).

 You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package: